kurt-krueckeberg/hack-setup/README.md

 See **hack-proj** bash script.

-**vendor/bin/hh-autoload** should be run to update the ./vendor/autload.hack file that maps your classes, functions, etc, to the .hack in which they are reside.
+**vendor/bin/hh-autoload** should be run to update the ./vendor/autload.hack file that maps your classes, functions, etc, to the **.hack** file in which they are reside.

 RESUME here:https://docs.hhvm.com/hack/getting-started/starting-a-real-project